 Caviar tends to stay fresh for around a month, and that’s thanks to the fact it’s cured.
 You’ll find that the biggest consumers of the delicacy reside in Europe, Japan, and the US.

-Do you have any interesting or fun facts about caviar that we’ve missed?
-Share them here in the comments section below!
+Do you have any interesting facts about caviar?
+Share them in the comments below!